wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-2.rst

-Some of them were easy and mechnical: for example, I removed all the function attributes such as ``func_code`` and ``func_closure``, which has been renamed to ``__code__`` and ``__closure__``, and then I had to find and fix all the places which still expeted the old ones.
+Some of them were easy and mechnical: for example, I removed all the function attributes such as ``func_code`` and ``func_closure``, which has been renamed to ``__code__`` and ``__closure__``, and then I had to find and fix all the places which still expected the old ones.

 Some were trickier: I removed support for the ``cmp`` function and the ``__cmp__`` special method, but this also meant that I had to fix a few types